-- Shift into PARK only after the vehicle has come to a complete stop. - Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not shift from REVERSE, PARK, or NEUTRAL into any forward gear when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly on the brake pedal.
+- Shift into PARK only after the vehicle has come to a complete stop. - Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Before shifting into any gear, make sure your foot is firmly on the brake pedal.